 In the early 1970s, the Eastman School’s preparatory department—now known as the Eastman Community Music School (ECMS)—began coordinating pre-college programs for high-school musicians.
 As Vincent Lenti notes in his book on Eastman, Serving a Great and Noble Art: these programs “were among the very first programs in the United States that brought pre-collegiate students to a college campus for a summer of intensive music study.”

-Today, Summer@Eastman—as Summer Session is now known– offers nearly 50 programs and courses every year including: a summers-only masters degree in Music Education; collegiate classes in Music Theory and Musicology; two pre-collegiate programs: Music Horizons (for classical musicians), and Summer Jazz Studies; as well as various institutes, workshops, and a full-day music camp.
-For 2018, Summer@Eastman is launching new programs: the Adventure Music Camp for middle schoolers, Acting for Singers, Eastman Trombone Retreat at Keuka, Encouraging Ensemble: Integrating Theater into the Classroom, Summer Wind Conducting Institute, and two new online theory courses: The Music of Alban Berg and Theory & Analysis of Rock Music.
+Today, Summer@Eastman—as Summer Session is now known– offers nearly 50 programs and courses every year including: a summers-only masters degree in Music Education; collegiate classes in Music Theory and Musicology; two pre-collegiate programs: Eastman Experience: Summer Classical Studies (for classical musicians), and Eastman Experience: Summer Jazz Studies; as well as various institutes, workshops, and a full-day music camp.
+For 2019, Summer@Eastman is excited to launch several new programs: APSI® Music Theory – Teacher Training, Eastman Saxophone Project (ESP) Institute, Eastman French Horn Institute, Keys to Healthy Music, Creativity and Collaboration: Theatre Training for the Workplace (team-building workshops for businesses and nonprofit organizations, available year-round), and an online course in French Lyric Diction.
 Please click here to learn more about our exciting new offerings.